J-Gann/medical-rag-chatbot/Meetings/notes.md

 ## 19.01.24

 - Opensearch
   - Implemented bulk load in opensearchpy and validated data in opensearch-dashboard
   - Getting familar with opensearch analyzer for document retrieving
   - Run opensearch and opensearch-dashboard in docker container

+## 22.01.24
+- Catch Up
+  - Correct setup of OpenSearch
+    - Using docker
+  - Looking at k-NN for similarity measure
+    - Evaluate performance benefits
+  - Tokenizer von OpenSearch verwenden?
+Was sind Vorteile?
+  - Hosting opensearch => upload docker image
+    - vercel
+    - netlify
+- LangChain: Evaluate using current assignment
+- Feature to be able to add documents to OpenSearch later